rutujaingole/Deep-Learning-ECE-7123-2025-Spring-Mini-Project/README.md

 # CIFAR-10 Image Classification with Custom ResNet - Perceptions (ECE 7123)

-Our project focuses on designing a **custom ResNet architecture from scratch with fewer than 5 million parameters.** The goal is to effectively classify images from the CIFAR-10 dataset while optimizing both performance and efficiency.
+This project focuses on designing a **custom ResNet architecture from scratch with fewer than 5 million parameters.** The goal is to effectively classify images from the CIFAR-10 dataset while optimizing both performance and efficiency.

 The architecture leverages the concept of **BasicBlocks**, which consist of two convolutional layers with batch normalization and ReLU activation.
-By stacking multiple layers of these blocks, our model is able to extract hierarchical features from the dataset.
+By stacking multiple layers of these blocks, the model is able to extract hierarchical features from the dataset.

-Through extensive experimentation with model configurations and hyperparameters, we successfully trained a custom ResNet model with 3 stages that achieves a test accuracy of 95.56% with 4916284 parameters, staying within the constraint of 5M parameters.
+Through extensive experimentation with model configurations and hyperparameters, a custom ResNet model was successfully trained with 3 stages that achieves a test accuracy of 95.56% with 4916284 parameters, staying within the constraint of 5M parameters.

 | Parameter             | Value                  |